Updated: Oct 13

 Apart from being completely solar powered, I also loved learning that this lodge trains and employs people from the local communities and sometimes has even supported the local cattle farmers by building fences.
 I am thoroughly impressed by how these lodges in Uganda have managed to have minimal impact on the environment.
 Talk about being truly sustainable.

 Some much needed R&R as we waiting for the outstanding sunset.
 It did not disappoint.
 Africa is such a delight.
 Pure love!

-Our last morning.
+On our last morning.
 Yet another early start to the day for a beautiful bush walk or walking safari.